 Proportions and types of MCAs are consistent with epidemiological background.3–8 It is estimated that around 2–4% of all children born every year will have an MCA3–7

-Enrolment of ~44 women between GWk 22–26, whose last OCR dose occurred at any time from 6 months before the LMP until the end of the first trimester
+Enrolment of ~44 women at ≤GWk 30, whose last OCR dose occurred at any time from 6 months before the LMP until the end of the first trimester

 Primary endpoint: Proportion of infants with B-cell levels below LLN at Week 6 of life

-Co-primary endpoints: Proportion of infants with B-cell levels below the LLN, measured 30 days after the mother’s first postpartum OCR infusion; Estimated ADID over 60 days after the mother’s first postpartum OCR infusion
+Co-primary endpoints: Proportion of infants with B-cell levels below LLN, measured 30 days after the mother’s first postpartum OCR infusion; estimated ADID over 60 days after the mother’s first postpartum OCR infusion

-Outside the United States: Please report any occurrence of pregnancy in women receiving OCR here
+Please report any occurrence of pregnancy in women receiving OCR via our MedInfo portal here

 ADID, average daily oral infant dose; CIS, clinically isolated syndrome; EUROCAT, European Surveillance of Congenital Anomalies; GWk, gestation week; LLN, lower limit of normal; LMP, last menstrual period; MCA, major congenital anomalies; OCR, ocrelizumab.